jeog/TDAmeritradeAPI/README_STREAMING.md

                                  out etc. (see below)
-    connect_timeout          ::  milliseconds to wait for a connection listening_timeout        ::  milliseconds to wait for any response from server subscribe_timeout        ::  milliseconds to wait for a subscription response ( see below) request_response_to_cout ::  print login/logout/subscription response info to stdout when received
+    connect_timeout          ::  milliseconds to wait for a connection listening_timeout        ::  milliseconds to wait for any response from server subscribe_timeout        ::  milliseconds to wait for a subscription response ( see below)
 ```